ozgurmuraterhan/eliteliveclass/CODE_OF_CONDUCT.md

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership and the nohutakademi Open Source Conduct Committee.
+Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership and the Elit Live Open Source Conduct Committee.

 ## Attribution